play-with-docker/play-with-docker.github.io/_posts/2017-04-01-docker-flow-proxy.markdown

 #### Scaling the Proxy service

-Normally, creating a new instance of the proxy service, means that it will starts without any state, as a result, the new instances would not have any knowledge of our already deployed services
+Normally, creating a new instance of the proxy service, means that it will starts without any state, as a result, the new instances would not have any knowledge of our already deployed services.
 Fortunately docker-flow provides an environment variable `LISTEN_ADDRESS=swarm-listener` which tells the proxy the adress of the `swarm-listener` to resend notifications for all the services.
 As a result, each proxy instance will soon have the same state as the other :)

-### Deploy A service Stack and plug it with Docker Flow Proxy
+### Deploy our first service and connect it to the Docker Flow Proxy

-**swarm-listener** service is listening to **docker swarm events** informations, and will reconfigure the **proxy** service based on the service's metadatas, we need to configure thoses metadata as docker service labels:
+The **swarm-listener** service is listening to **docker swarm events** informations, and will reconfigure the **proxy** service based on the service's metadatas, we need to configure thoses metadata as docker service labels:

 #### Configure service with routing based on URL Path

-We can set a label telling proxy to route the traffic according to the target service URI Path using `com.df.*` rules label:
+We can set a label to inform the proxy to route the traffic according to the target service URI Path using `com.df.*` rules labels:

 ```.term1
 cat <<EOF > http.yml